noeldjohnson/noeldjohnson.github.io/_pages/TextAsData.md

 This is the webpage for the Spring 2020 informal seminar on Text as Data.

+**Unfortunately, due to the Corona Virus shutdown of in person classes (and a massive increase in my childcare responsibilities) I'm cancelling the seminar for the rest of the semester.
+I hope to offer a for credit graduate course in this in Spring 2021.
+See you then...**

 You can download the syllabus [here.](https://www.dropbox.com/s/e261njk09qkalo6/TaD_Sp20%20web.pdf?dl=0)

 You can download the course readings [here](https://www.dropbox.com/sh/ohneh3ss28g62mt/AABEGfNXJD00Rq78novLCicOa?dl=0) (password protected).